pedrobdfp/eDNA_quantitative_aging/README.md

 # Quantitative aging of environmental DNA

-Code and data accompanying the manuscript *[Quantitative aging of environmental DNA using multiple components]* submitted to *Methods in Ecology and Evolution*.
+Code and data accompanying the manuscript *[Quantitative aging of environmental DNA using multiple components]*.

 This repository reproduces every figure and parameter estimate in the main text and supplementary material.